Babakin (lunar crater)

 Babakin is a small lunar impact crater that is located in the southern part of the walled basin Fermi on the far side of the Moon.
+The crater was named by the IAU in 1973, after Soviet space scientist Georgy Babakin.

 The crater rim is symmetrical, circular and sharp-edged, with only some minor erosion and a slight depression along the northern edge.
 The interior walls slope downward gently toward the center.